-Cafe Coffee Day has reached places where even Airtel signal hasn't — a couple of years ago, this was a commonplace joke which sort of denoted the growing coffee culture in our country.
-The first time I stepped into a Coffee Day (or CCD) was 2009.
+Cafe Coffee Day has reached places where even the Airtel signal hasn't — a couple of years ago, this was a commonplace joke that denoted the growing coffee culture in our country.
+I first stepped into a Coffee Day (or CCD) in 2009.
 Every outlet looked the same — a purple LED hoarding embraced a red logo.
-I'd watch people mixing at least two sachets of sugar in their frothy cappuccinos.
+I'd watch people mixing at least two sugar sachets in frothy cappuccinos.
 Soon, the Baristas and the Costas of the world followed.

 Hyderabad, however, remained loyal to chai.
-The adda culture wasn't new to our city, though.
+The adda culture was familiar to our city, though.
 While conversations and arguments augmented over coffee and cutlets across Indian Coffee Houses, Hyderabad bonded over Irani chai and biscuits.
 But when the first Starbucks opened, at least 100 people lined up for hours to get in.
-To have lattes with a Javachip Muffin that was quite celebrated in the west or even Bombay.
-And then more Starbucks mushroomed across various locations, catering to not just coffee lovers but to anyone who preferred to work out of a coffee shop.
+To have lattes with a Javachip Muffin that was quite celebrated in the West or even Bombay.
+And then more Starbucks mushroomed across various locations, catering to coffee lovers and anyone who preferred to work out of a coffee shop.
 Freelancers rushed to grab a corner seat, friends caught up after work, but nobody spoke about coffee, you know?
-In all honesty, a lot of us hadn't developed a palate for it yet and didn't understand the bitters or the cherry sweets.
-A visit to a coffee shop meant relishing a chocolate mocha or a coffee milkshake.
-In a way, coffee grew on us and most of us began taking classes from experts to understand the difference between a medium-bodied coffee and a full-bodied one.
+Many of us still needed to develop a palate for it and help understand the bitters or the cherry sweets.
+Visiting a coffee shop meant relishing a chocolate mocha or a coffee milkshake.
+In a way, coffee grew on us, and most of us began taking classes from experts to understand the difference between medium-bodied coffee and full-bodied coffee.

 That's when I met Harsha Thummaluru, who runs Sentido Coffee Brewers.
-As one of the first coffee shops to introduce specialty coffee in Hyderabad, this was where I truly discovered what a good cup tasted like.
-From an AeroPress and Siphon to global drinks like Mazagran, Espresso Tonics, and Shakerato — Sentido surely knew how to attract even the traditional coffee lover.
-That doesn't mean they didn't have their fare share of troubles.
-From figuring out how to serve food without a kitchen on the premises to educating people about the fundamentals of brewing coffee, Harsha tried out quite a few things to have a conversation with his guests.
-No wonder people travelled all the way from other parts of the city to get to this sort-of hole-in-the-wall coffee shop in Kondapur.
+As one of the first coffee shops to introduce speciality coffee in Hyderabad, this was where I indeed discovered what a good cup tasted like.
+From AeroPress and Siphon to global drinks like Mazagran, Espresso Tonics, and Shakerato — Sentido surely knew how to attract even the traditional coffee lover.
+That doesn't mean they didn't have their fair share of troubles.
+From figuring out how to serve food without a kitchen on the premises to educating people about the fundamentals of brewing coffee, Harsha tried a few things to have a conversation with his guests.
+No wonder people travelled from other parts of the city to get to this sort of hole-in-the-wall coffee shop in Kondapur.
 For travellers who've tasted coffee in other cities or countries, it was like coming home.

-But here's the thing — despite the growing interest among coffee lovers, Hyderabad doesn't have a plethora of options.
+But here's the thing — despite the growing interest among coffee lovers, Hyderabad doesn't have many options.
 There's Bottega, there was Sentido, and then there's Roastery.
-While there are other coffee shops trying to catch-up with this movement, most prefer playing safe.
+While other coffee shops are trying to catch up with this movement, most prefer playing safe.

 Even as the sixth largest coffee producer in the world, India exports most of its coffee.
 As a matter of fact, most coffee from the Southern part of our country is exported to Italy.
-But it's sort of funny that most Indian cafes are yet to introduce specialty Indian coffee on their menus.
-Arpan Ramtek, a popular blogger and specialty coffee expert says, "Hyderabad is still playing catch-up with Speciality Coffee.
-While beans from roasters across India are available nation-wide, most cafes are yet to hit refresh on their coffee menu.
-To start with, speciality espresso should be an option, next come manual brews and then speciality coffee-based drinks.
+But it's funny that most Indian cafes have yet to introduce speciality Indian coffee on their menus.
+Arpan Ramtek, a famous blogger and speciality coffee expert, says, "Hyderabad is still playing catch-up with speciality coffee.
+While beans from roasters across India are available nationwide, most cafes have yet to hit refresh on their coffee menu.
+First, speciality espresso should be an option; next come manual brews and then speciality coffee-based drinks.
 Starting with either is a great push towards the new era."

 Of course, that doesn't mean we don't hold our filter coffee close to our hearts.
-Brands such as Coffee First and Bili hu produce coffee variants that can please any traditional filter coffee fanatic out there.
+Brands such as Coffee First and Bili Hu produce coffee variants that can please any traditional filter coffee fanatic.
 "Coffee with milk remains unchanged.
-Dark roasted beans on South Indian Filter with freshly frothed milk remains the norm.
+Dark roasted beans on a South Indian Filter with freshly frothed milk remains the norm.
 Then comes the cappuccino, while other espresso-based drinks trail along," quips Arpan.
-Although, you'll find me dabbling with blends from various specialty coffee estates, very rarely do I not begin my day with foamy filter coffee.
+Although you'll find me dabbling with blends from various speciality coffee estates, very rarely do I not begin my day with foamy filter coffee!

-Mahadev Krishna, an SCA (Specialty Coffee Association) certified barista, runs Bottega Artisan Coffee, which was founded to not just introduce great coffee to Hyderabad, but to stop bad coffee.
-Despite a healthy growth in the coffee culture, he also agrees that it's still in a nascent stage.
+Mahadev Krishna, an SCA (Specialty Coffee Association) certified barista, runs Bottega Artisan Coffee, which was founded not just to introduce great coffee to Hyderabad, but to stop bad coffee.
+Despite a healthy growth in the coffee culture, he also agrees that it's still nascent.
 Or a neonatal stage, as he likes to call it.
-When I asked him what was his first cup of coffee that got him so involved, he said, "When I visited a Speciality Coffee Estate called Kalledevarapura in 2016, I had a simple cup there.
-It was brewed on a South Indian Filter and it was phenomenal.
-When I came back to the city, I struggled to find a cup of coffee like that.
-In fact, that is when I decided I'll make a space that will serve coffee like that.
-Simple, delicious, ethically sourced and sustainable through out the supply chain."
-With two outlets in the city, Bottega has loyalists for its signature blends and food that is crafted by their chef, Sneha Inti.
+When I asked him what his first cup of coffee got him so involved, he said, "When I visited a speciality coffee estate called Kalledevarapura in 2016, I had a simple cup there.
+It was brewed on a South Indian Filter, and it was phenomenal.
+When I returned to the city, I struggled to find a coffee like that.
+That is when I decided to make a space serving coffee like that.
+Simple, delicious, ethically sourced and sustainable throughout the supply chain."
+Bottega has two outlets in the city with loyalists for its signature blends and food that its chef, Sneha Inti, crafts.

-What this proliferating culture has resulted in, is a community of coffee lovers.
-In the pre-pandemic era, coffee tasting sessions were hosted in abundance.
+This proliferating culture has resulted in a community of coffee lovers.
+In the pre-pandemic era, coffee-tasting sessions were hosted in abundance.
 With baristas like Mahadev and Harsha leading and educating us, it has made way for conversations.
-As Arpan says, "For the ones who have made coffee a lifestyle choice and are serious about their cup of Joe, speciality coffee access has been simplified.
+Arpan says, "For the ones who have made coffee a lifestyle choice and are serious about their cup of Joe, speciality coffee access has been simplified.
 With a roaster in Hyderabad, freshly roasted coffee is readily available.
 This created a community of people who have started experimenting with coffee.
 It's like a flywheel — the community influences others to try and experiment with their coffee.
 In this process, the entire ecosystem gets benefitted."
-Perhaps the next time you visit one of these coffee shops, you can ask where your coffee is from and watch your barista, very animatedly, tell you all about it and more.
-For sure, it will make way for more stories, and as CCD says, a lot can happen over coffee.
+Perhaps the next time you visit one of these coffee shops, you can ask where your coffee is from and watch your barista, who, very animatedly, tells you all about it and more.
+Sure, it will make way for more stories; as CCD says, a lot can happen over coffee.